eumorin/YouTubeDownloader/README.md

 # YouTubeDownloader
-This is a GUI application which allows you to receive a mp4/mp3 files from YouTube by url.
+This is a GUI application which allows you to download a mp4/mp3 files from YouTube by url.

 ## Description
 The application features a GUI that simplifies the downloading process.
 Here's how it works: